-Welcome to “Innovation Rooted in Humanity”, an exploration of how the World Food Programme is reimagining what’s possible in the fight against hunger.
-This exhibition takes you through up to 12 innovation stations, each highlighting a different way WFP is turning bold solutions into practical, life-changing innovations.
+Welcome to “Innovation Rooted in Humanity”, an exploration of how the World Food Programme (WFP) is reimagining what is possible in the fight against hunger.
+This exhibition takes you through eight stations, each highlighting a different way WFP, together with partners, is turning bold solutions into practical, life-changing innovations.

 Innovated rooted in humanity